ipfabric/docs/docs/IP_Fabric_API/snapshots/create_new_snapshots_via_api.md

 description: This post is intended to explain how to create a new snapshot using the API.
 You may want to create the new snapshot with the existing settings, or with...
 ---

-# Create New Snapshots Via API
+# Create New Snapshots via API

 This post is intended to explain how to create a new snapshot using the API.
 You may want to create the new snapshot with the existing settings, or with a different set of settings, if you wanted to have a reduced scope for example.